 Deadpool: Your mother's so fat, Hank Pym had to beat her up in the back of a Quinn Jet.

 Cacofonix the bard in Astérix is the village punching bag.
 He gets beaten up whenever he tries to sing, and quite often when he doesn't even try to sing, such as when Obelix accidentally uprooted his house.
 At the end of most stories he's Bound and Gagged.
 He tends to do better when he saves the day in some way (like in Asterix and the Normans), or when the village is doing badly - a particularly sad sequence in The Roman Agent shows Cacofonix, who has not been involved in the events of the story so far, sitting at the feast table like he rarely gets to but, because the village is now consumed with suspicion and paranoia, feeling like he's on his own.
+Though, at the same time, when Cacofonix is under threat of the Romans, like in Asterix the Gladiator and The Mansion of the Gods the villagers do everything to rescue and/or defend him.

 Walter The Softy and Cuthbert Cringeworthy from The Beano have to undergo torment, harassment and bullying that would destroy any normal boy their age